Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 Usually, in this tutotial's code, in most cases we will create quaternions just before multiplying them to handle rotations.

 In this cas we will use the `Quaternion.CreateFromAxisAngle` function.
-With this function the quaternion will represent a rotation around the axis, by the angle given in radians.
+With this function the quaternion will represent a rotation around a certain axis, by the angle given in radians.

 Let's review a case where we create two rotations, one around the x axis and one around the y axis, then multiply (*concatenate*) them together to get a final orientation: